-For those who haven’t experienced intense, prolonged or uncontrollable mania, it can be tricky to understand.
+For those who haven’t experienced intense, prolonged, or uncontrollable mania, it can be tricky to understand.
 Often the early part of bipolar disorder therapy involves helping to flesh out an understanding of just what’s going on.
 Critically, though, that understanding should be more than a generic description–in bipolar disorder therapy, everyone needs the space to discover how their bodies are functioning.
 Those who experience bipolar mania describe it as an uncomfortable (though sometimes simultaneously enjoyable) euphoria that is both more intense and more prolonged than a typical “good mood.”
 Mania occasionally presents as extreme irritability.
 Sometimes mania is a period of hyper-productivity or increased socializing.
-It may start out as fun, and a welcome change from the mundane or a prior depressed mood, but because of difficulties in moderating mood and the shear intensity of it, it can tend to get out of control, including for example:
+It may start out as fun and a welcome change from the mundane or a prior depressed mood, but because of difficulties in moderating mood and the sheer intensity of it, it can tend to get out of control, including, for example:

 - Impulsivity in decision making (spending far beyond what one can afford, suddenly deciding to travel to an exotic or novel location without plans or resources and support upon arrival)

 - Risky sexual choices

 - An absence of sleep for many days at a time